MLxDB/home-page/content/home/welcome.md

 headless: true # This file represents a page section.
 weight: 10 # Order that this section will appear.
 title: |
-  ML for Data Management Group
+ Welcome to ML for Data Management Group @ NTU
-hero_media: welcome.jpg
+hero_media: ntu.jpg
 design:
   # Choose how many columns the section has.
 Valid values: 1 or 2.
   columns: '1'